vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_mainloop_code.md

 	VK_CHECK(vkEndCommandBuffer(cmd));
 ```

-calling `vkCmdEndRenderPass()` finishes the rendering, and transitions the image to what we specified, which is "ready to be displayed".
+Calling `vkCmdEndRenderPass()` finishes the rendering, and transitions the image to what we specified, which is "ready to be displayed".
 As the work is now done, we can `vkEndCommandBuffer()` to finish the command buffer.

 With the buffer finished, we can execute it by submitting it into the GPU